zdebeer99/gojade/ReadMe.md

-# Go Jade
+# GoJade

-jade template rendering library for Google Go programing language (golang).
+Jade template rendering library for Google Go programing language (golang).
 GoJade is inspired by the javascript template library http://jade-lang.com/

-gojade renders a jade file directly to HTML, and does not compile jade to a go template first.
+GoJade renders a jade file directly to HTML.

 all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
 See status for more details.

-pull request is welcomed.
+pull request welcomed.

 Version: 0.012 Alpha